rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 &LT;/plugin>
    </pre>

 0. Launch a test run using this command.
-For example, the asterisk in this launches only test classes that
+For example, the asterisk in this launches only test classes that end with (for example) "PerformanceTest":
-   <strong>end</strong> with (for example) "PerfTest" as in files ending with "PerfTest.java":

    ```
-mvn -Dnl.selenium.proxy.mode=Design -Dnl.design.api.url=http://ushahidi.demo.neotys.com/ -Dtest=*PerfTest clean test
+mvn -Dnl.selenium.proxy.mode=Design -Dnl.design.api.url=http://ushahidi.demo.neotys.com/ -Dtest=*PerformanceTest clean test
    ```

-   Having tests named this way is a Maven convention.

    The tests of course must have been defined within the test repository of your Maven project.

-## Eclipse Tools

-Plugins from the Eclipse Marketplace and IntelliJ:

-* <a target="_blank" href="https://infinitest.github.io/">
-Inifitest</a> automatically re-runs tests after detecting changes, for continuous testing.

-* EclEmma or Cobertura for identifying code coverage.